Bob Trevino Likes It: Plot

 Over the next month, the two hang out and share their interests, with Bob taking Lily to his rural property to watch the Perseids meteor shower, a yearly tradition for him since the death of his son.
 He explains that his wife got into scrapbooking to get over the loss and is now a National Champion.
-When asked if she had any pets, Lily explains that she is not safe to be around animals because her father took away her dog after she picked him up wrong when she was 10 and he yelped.
+When asked if she had any pets, Lily explains that she is not safe to be around animals because her father took away her dog after she picked him up wrongly when she was 10 and he yelped.
 Bob is shocked and tells her that it wasn't her fault.
 The next morning, he takes her to a rescue shelter where a reluctant Lily is able to hold a dog for the first time since.
 After Bob gets home, the experience allows him to ask his wife to see the scrapbook she made for their son for the first time.

 Lily and Bob make plans to see each other again, but Lily's actual father rings her and says he wants to meet urgently.
 She begrudgingly cancels her meeting with Bob, but discovers that her father instead wants money from either her or Bob.
 He leaves empty handed and it inspires Lily to write a poem for Bob.

 Bob, who had left a site inspection due to the inspector arriving an hour and a half late, is later blamed by his boss for a lawsuit due to the inspector injuring himself after Bob left.
 Bob angrily shows all the material safety data sheets and receipts for inspections he has paid out of his own pocket before quitting.
 While on the phone to his wife to tell her, he has a heart attack.

 Lily, confused at Bob's silence, tries to contact him, eventually going to his house where she is arrested for attempting to break in.
 With only her father to call to pick her up, she discovers that he had cut her out of the family photo album to impress a woman.
-She is furious when she discovers that he not only bought the woman a dog, but has no recollection of Lily's own dog.
+She is furious when she discovers that he not only bought the woman a dog but has no recollection of Lily's own dog.
 After he cannot repeat "I love you", she leaves.

-Lily begins to improve her life, buying a car, spending more time with Daphne and even seeing her counsellor again who is impressed with her.
+Lily begins to improve her life, buying a car, spending more time with Daphne and even seeing her counselor again who is impressed with her.
 She continues to write to Bob, telling him about her improvements and hoping he is okay wherever he is.